cyh05040/Interactive-Lab-Hub/Lab 5/README.md

 ![Fail-NoOne](./image/Lab5-Fail-Noone.PNG)

- due to a limited training data.
-And the Pi camera captured a different lighting and resolution from the webcam on my laptop, which lead to the inconsistency.

-Based on the behavior I've seen, scenarios where the user is not me, the lighting/background/facial structure/hairstyle/etc. are different could cause problems.
+Based on the behavior I've seen, there are a lot of scenarios that could potentially be a problem.
+For example, the scenarios of user being someone else, lighting, background, race, length/ color/ texture of hairstyle/ clothes, the distance between the camera and the user could all cause problems.

 **Think about someone using the system.
 Describe how you think this will work.**